izzyreal/vmpc-juce/plugin-compatibility-matrix.md

 * Side-chain options may be hidden depending on your Logic settings.
 To see the side-chain option, enable "Show Advanced Tools" in Preferences > Advanced, and make sure the "Audio" checkbox is enabled.
 * You can resize the window, but not via the plugin window's handle.
 Use the bottom-right of the background of VMPC2000XL itself instead.
 I've been informed this is a known issue with Logic, and that literally only Apple's own plugins allow that kind of resizing.
 * I have seen occasional absence of keyboard input.
 This seems to happen due to some issue related to window focus.
 Close and reopen the plugin window to work around this.
+* Logic seems to block key repeat for certain keys.
+The `+` and `-` keys that are by default used to turn the DATA wheel do not repeat.
+This can be annoying, but I don't have a workaround for now.
+Be aware, though, that as usual Shift and Control can be used for bigger increments.
+Press them both for even bigger increments.

 **Some notes on Reaper**